-The securities may not be publicly offered in Switzerland and will not be listed on the SIX Swiss Exchange (SIX) or on any other stock exchange or regulated trading facility in Switzerland.
+The shares of common stock may not be publicly offered in Switzerland and will not be listed on the SIX Swiss Exchange (SIX) or on any other stock exchange or regulated trading facility in Switzerland.
 This document has been prepared without regard to the disclosure standards for issuance prospectuses under art.
 652a or art.
 1156 of the Swiss Code of Obligations or the disclosure standards for listing prospectuses under art.
 27 ff. of the SIX Listing Rules or the listing rules of any other stock exchange or regulated trading facility in Switzerland.
-Neither this document nor any other offering material relating to the securities may be publicly distributed or otherwise made publicly available in Switzerland.
+Neither this document nor any other offering material relating to the shares of common stock may be publicly distributed or otherwise made publicly available in Switzerland.

-Neither this document nor any other offering material relating to the securities has been or will be filed with or approved by any Swiss regulatory authority.
-In particular, this document will not be filed with, and the offer of securities will not be supervised by, the Swiss Financial Market Supervisory Authority (FINMA).
+Neither this document nor any other offering material relating to the shares of common stock has been or will be filed with or approved by any Swiss regulatory authority.
+In particular, this document will not be filed with, and the offer of shares of common stock will not be supervised by, the Swiss Financial Market Supervisory Authority (FINMA).